Soumeh/test-github-pages-AAA/readme.md

 > For any questions related to Manic & Sanguine, go to [The Insomniacs Discord Server](https://discord.gg/jsbRvexYqA).

-> For any questions related to the 1.19.2 port of Manic & Sanguine, or the Modpack itself, go to [The Sindercube Discord Server](https://discord.gg/dmKMAMf).
+> For any questions related to the Modpack itself, go to the [Sindercube Discord Server](https://discord.gg/dmKMAMf).

 # 🩸 Features 🩸